carla-simulator/carla/Docs/python_api.md

 Returns the object containing the navigation map used to describe this world.
     - **Return:** _[carla.Map](#carla.Map)_
 - <a name="carla.World.get_random_location_from_navigation"></a>**<font color="#7fb800">get_random_location_from_navigation</font>**(<font color="#00a6ed">**self**</font>)
 This can only be used with walkers.
 It retrieves a random location to be used as a destination using the **<font color="#7fb800">go_to_location()</font>** method in [carla.WalkerAIController](#carla.WalkerAIController).
 This location will be part of a sidewalk.
 Roads, crosswalks and grass zones are excluded.
-The method does not take in consideration locations of existing actors so if a collision happens when trying to spawn an actor, it will return an error.
+The method does not take into consideration locations of existing actors so if a collision happens when trying to spawn an actor, it will return an error.
 Take a look at [`spawn_npc.py`](https://github.com/carla-simulator/carla/blob/e73ad54d182e743b50690ca00f1709b08b16528c/PythonAPI/examples/spawn_npc.py#L179) for an example.
     - **Return:** _[carla.Location](#carla.Location)_
 - <a name="carla.World.get_snapshot"></a>**<font color="#7fb800">get_snapshot</font>**(<font color="#00a6ed">**self**</font>)
 Returns a snapshot of the world at a certain moment comprising all the information about the actors.